xeoncross/macappshell/README.md

 ## Example

 There is an examples folder contains a GUI example.
-Download an [icon](http://ionicons.com/#quote).
+Download an [icon](http://ionicons.com/#quote) to use.

 ### Go

+Build the go project, run the macappshell script, and then move the go binary into the new `.app` folder.

 		cd examples/Go/
 		go build *.go